About

 The CPO's data-related activities are conducted in partnership with other national initiatives recently set in motion to address this crisis.
 Partners include NIH’s HEAL (Helping to End Addiction Long-term) Initiative, which is an aggressive, trans-agency effort to speed scientific solutions to this crisis.

 In addition, we will complement the work of other national initiatives by incorporating common measures (e.g., NIH Toolbox, PhenX Toolkit, NIH’s ECHO common data elements), so data can be harmonized both within the CPO and with external data sets.
 This will amplify the contributions of incoming data as well as the contributions of existing national and individual data resources.
-By taking these steps to increase the applicability of the data, the CPO hopes to increase the nation’s ability to address critical questions related to parenting among individuals who are opioid users.;
+By taking these steps to increase the applicability of the data, the CPO hopes to increase the nation’s ability to address critical questions related to parenting among individuals who are opioid users.

-Pilot & Training Core
+Pilot and Training Core

 A well-developed set of procedures for supporting pilot studies and other training is an essential part of the proposed research approach.
 These procedures can both stimulate novel research ideas and can build upon findings from existing projects, expanding the breadth and depth of the existing knowledge base.